FloraRoseBerkowitz/MicroChallenge/README.md

 - The second one we received was completely bare, therefore it was quite hard to control he difference of temperature on both side.
 We didn't get a lot of results.(this one was damaged and the + wire broke during testing)
 - The two last were both connected to a smaller heatsink on the cold side, additionally we cut a thin layer of metal for the warm side.
 The results were not very good. we need more time to prototype a correct conductor for the warm side.
 We also had to be very careful with the cables of the TEG when using such high heat.

 It would be also interesting to test we different conductive materials and isolators to see if the results can be enhanced.

-11. Is it an effective way of capturing lost heat from devices?
-12. The future with this?
-13. Process